Topics in Computational Social Science (TopiCSS)

 Content

-The goal of this seminar is to acquaint students with some of the fundamental questions and techniques arising in the context of computational social science.
+The goal of this seminar is to acquaint students with some of the fundamental questions and techniques arising in the context of computational social science, with a focus on research design and causal inference from messy data.

 We will explore the above topics simultaneously in two ways:

-Every week, we will focus on one book chapter and one accompanying paper (and sometimes additional complementary materials).
-All students will write a short summary and review of the respective paper, and one student will lead the in-class discussion, which will be about the paper as well as the book chapter etc. Beyond familiarizing themselves with research in the field, students will become better at assessing and critiquing scholarly work (by discussing and reviewing papers).
+Every week, we will focus on one portion of the book or on a research paper where the previous week's book materials are applied in practice.
+All students will write a short summary and review of the respective materials, and one student will lead an in-class discussion.
+Beyond familiarizing themselves with the methods and research questions in the field, students will become better at assessing and critiquing scholarly work (by discussing and reviewing papers).

-Through this course, students will obtain an overview of the research questions posed in computational social science, and of the tools and techniques available.
+Through this course, students will obtain an overview of the research designs and methods used in computational social science, and will encounter a series of papers based on them.
 Moreover, they will increase their ability to summarize and critique scientific papers.

 Keywords